apache/druid/docs/content/development/extensions-core/bloom-filter.md

  decrease.
 - Lower the false positive probability greater is the space requirement.
 - Bloom filters are sensitive to number of elements that will be inserted in the bloom filter.
-- During the creation of bloom filter expected number of entries must be specified.If the number of insertions exceed the specified initial number of entries then false positive probability will increase accordingly.
+- During the creation of bloom filter expected number of entries must be specified.
+If the number of insertions exceed the specified initial number of entries then false positive probability will increase accordingly.

 This extension is built on top of `org.apache.hive.common.util.BloomKFilter`.
 Internally, this implementation of bloom